-Herders in the countryside are now struggling to survive as their nomadic way of life dissolves and urbanisation is high, but given their lack of qualified skills, new urban residents are finding themselves with few opportunities in the formal job sector.
+Rural herders are now struggling to survive as their nomadic way of life dissolves.
+Urbanisation is high, but given their lack of relevant skills, new arrivals in the city are finding themselves with few opportunities in the formal job sector.
 Similarly, the fast pace of change throughout the country is seeing an increasing amount of land being leased to development interests, but this activity could leave the landscape fragmented, severing vital passageways for animal migration as well as monopolising freshwater sources on which people and animals depend.

 Mongolia needs to develop and to build infrastructure for the future stability of its people, but equally important is the safeguarding of its pristine habitats, so it doesn’t lose the wild frontier spirit that makes it Mongolia.
 To do that a development model must be found that gives equal weight to the needs of conservation, herders and developers alike.